squeek502/resinator/README.md

 - Parsing
   + Converts the token list into an AST.
 Supports a few of the simpler resource types (RCDATA, ICON, CURSOR, user-defined), but doesn't handle malformed resources all that well.
 - Compiling
   + Converts the AST into the binary `.res` file.
-Supports most the resources that the parser supports (RCDATA, ICON, CURSOR, etc).
+Supports most of the resources that the parser supports (RCDATA, ICON, CURSOR, etc).
     + ICON and CURSOR `.ico` parsing is supported, but may not be fully correct yet.